Cast Steel Production: Properties and Composition

 Chemical analysis of cast steels is usually performed by wet chemical analysis methods or spectrochemical methods.
 Wet chemical analysis is most often used to determine the composition of small specimens, or to verify product analysis post-production.
 Contrastingly, analysis with a spectrometer is well-suited to the routine and rapid determination of the chemical composition of larger samples in a busy production foundry environment.
 Foundries can undertake chemical analysis at both the heat and product level.

 During heat analysis, a small sample of liquid cast steel is ladled from the furnace, allowed to solidify, and then analyzed for chemical composition using spectrochemical analysis.
 If the composition of alloying elements is not correct, quick adjustments can be made in the furnace or ladle prior to casting.
-Once correct, a heat analysis is generally considered to be an accurate representation of the composition of the entire heat of metal.
-However, variations in chemical composition are expected due to segregation of alloying elements, and the time it takes to pour off the heat of steel.
+Once correct, a heat analysis is generally considered to be an accurate representation of the composition of the entire heat of the metal.
+However, variations in chemical composition are expected due to the segregation of alloying elements, and the time it takes to pour off the heat of steel.
 Oxidation of certain elements may occur during the pouring process.

 Product analysis is performed for specific chemical analysis verification, as the composition of individual castings poured may not entirely conform to the applicable specification.
 This can happen even if the product was poured from a heat of steel where the heat analysis was correct.
 Industry practices and standards do allow for some variation between heat analysis and product analysis.